bryanlie/WangZiChengLong/README.md

 `kubectl get nodes` didn't get any nodes since there is no nodegroup available

-first prepare a file, let us call it cluster-config.yaml
+first prepare a file, let us call it cluster-config.yaml, and upload it to AWS CloudShell,

+run the following command in CloudShell

+`eksctl create nodegroup -f nodegroup.yaml`

+you can check the status of creating nodegroup in cloudFormation

+if you want to delete the nodegroup, you could use,

+`eksctl delete nodegroup --cluster myeks-cluster --name ng-1`

 - finalize the best deployment strategy and publish to the public